-The purpose of open space planned unit developments is to maintain the rural character of Lake Elmo by preserving agricultural land, woodlands, corridors, pollinator & wildlife habitat, and other significant natural features; while still allowing for residential development consistent with the goals and objectives of the city's Comprehensive Plan.
+The purpose of open space planned unit developments is to maintain the rural character of Lake Elmo byprovide greater development flexibility within rural portions of the community while still preserving agricultural land, woodlands, corridors, pollinator & wildlife habitat, and other significant natural features; while still allowing for residential development consistent with the goals and objectives of the city's Comprehensive Plan.
+The City reserves the right to deny establishment of an open space PUD overlay district and direct a developer to re-apply under standard zoning provisions if it is determined that proposed benefits of the open space PUD do not justify the requested flexibilities.